Flying with Firearms in South Africa

 You can also contact Timothy Ngwenya, Manager of Security, on 011 978 2315, should you have any queries on transporting your shotguns via SA Express.
 He confirmed with me that you do not need to produce any document in addition to your firearms licence.

 In February 2017, the CEO of SA Airlink confirmed to the CTSASA that Sport target shooting equipment where the target shooting firearm is licensed in the category “sport” will be included within the 15kg allowance.
 Ammunition can be carried to a maximum of 5kg which is also within the 15kg allowance.
 There is no need to produce any document other than your firearms licence.
 Please download the SA Airlink confirmation email regarding documents HERE.
+Also see HERE for the policy on firearms and ammunition.

 The CTSASA sent an email to SAA on 20th June 2017 requesting clarification that sporting firearms are categorised under sports equipment.
 Their web site does indicate that this is the case.
 You should also only need to produce your firearms licence when booking your firearm in to security.